 Small businesses which have less than 10 employees usually don't need a dedicated HR specialist.
 At this stage, it’s generally the case that (with a little bit of foresight and preparation) you can manage most HR tasks and challenges in-house.

 What you absolutely do need, though, is a strong set of HR foundations.
 Once you have these in place, your HR will tend to run itself.
 At this company size, you can break these foundations down into two parts.

 1. Getting your small business to be HR compliant

 Every company in the UK (no matter how small) is legally required to have three specific HR policies on file for HR compliance reasons.
 If your small business or startup doesn’t have these policies in place, then your company is already in breach of employment law.

 - A Health & Safety Policy

 These policies must also be tailored specifically to your business and – most critically – you also need to understand how to use them.

-To learn more about these three policies and the best way to put them in place at your business, you can download our free guide by clicking here.
+To learn more about these three policies and the best way to put them in place at your business, you can download our free guide below.